vitessio/website/content/zh/docs/13.0/reference/messaging.md

 ## Acknowledging messages

-A received (or processed) message can be acknowledged using the `MessageAck` API call.
+A received and processed (you've completed some meaningful work based on the message contents) message can be acknowledged using the `MessageAck` API call.
 This call accepts the following parameters:

 * `Name`: Name of the message table.